-The proceeds of the General Obligation Bonds and the County District Bonds will be applied to finance the General Obligation Projects and the County District Projects, respectively, and to pay Bond issuance costs.
-Pursuant to the Resolutions, Bond proceeds will be deposited into one or more project funds and used to pay costs of the Projects.
-Moneys in the project fund(s) will be invested as permitted by Tennessee law and may not be used for any purpose other than the Projects.
+The proceeds of the Bonds will be applied to finance the renovation and expansion of the Medical Center (the "Project") and to pay Bond issuance costs.
+Pursuant to the Resolution, Bond proceeds will be deposited into a project fund to be held by the County or the Medical Center and used to pay costs of the Project.
+Moneys in the project fund will be invested as permitted by Tennessee law and may not be used for any purpose other than the Project.